meowpow-png/alis-ai/src/developer-mode.md

 - Always resolve components via metadata — not commit or branch names
 - Format summaries in natural, human-readable language
 - Output results as Markdown and save all changes for user confirmation before finalizing

+**Output Format:**
+- Always include this description block immediately under the title
+- Format the description exactly as shown
+- Never duplicate or repeat the description across versions
+- Apply this rule whether generating the initial changelog or appending to an existing one

 **Intelligent entry rewriting:**